runejuhl/ansible-simplevault/README.md

-# Ansible Collection - petardo.simplevault
+# Ansible Collection - runejuhl.simplevault

 An Ansible filter plugin to `vault` and `unvault` using `DEFAULT_VAULT_PASSWORD_FILE` (e.g. set using `vault_password_file` in the